 In 2013, we adopted new metrics to track energy performance.
 The five metrics are: Upstream Energy Intensity, Manufacturing Energy Index, Pipeline Energy Intensity and Shipping Energy Intensity, and one for all other parts of the business.
 The new metrics are easier to understand and the segment-specific nature of these new metrics will help drive energy performance improvements.

 We've achieved these savings in big and small ways.
 Chevron employees and contractors make energy efficiency a constant priority through everyday acts such as maintaining our equipment so that it runs smoothly, and through complex projects, such as building high-efficiency power plants.
-For example, our Energy Solutions unit collaborates with other Chevron groups to help oil fields, refineries and other facilities trim energy costs, test new technologies, achieve efficiency gains, manage emissions and improve power reliability.
+For example, our Power and Energy Management unit collaborates with other Chevron groups to help oil fields, refineries and other facilities trim energy costs, test new technologies, achieve efficiency gains, manage emissions and improve power reliability.

 Generating Electricity More Efficiently